REALWorld Law

 • adaptation or amendment of the works; and

-• the payment of a sum corresponding to the illegal monetary advantage generated by the crime.
+• the payment of a sum equal to the illegal monetary advantage generated by the unauthorized construction or use.

-In the Brussels Capital Region, the Brussels Code regarding Public Planning of 9 April 2004, includes a chapter on ‘crimes and penalties’.
-This chapter contains very similar measures to those of the Flemish regime.
-In summary, the Brussels Code provides for criminal sanctions for violations of certain provisions of the code (eg building without a building permit or not respecting such permit and its conditions).
+In the Brussels Capital Region, the Brussels Code regarding Public Planning of 9 April 2004 includes a chapter on ‘crimes and penalties’ with very similar measures to those of the Flemish regime.
+The Brussels Code provides for criminal sanctions for violations of certain provisions of the code (eg building without a building permit or not respecting such permit and its conditions).
 The list of crimes is almost the same as the list in the Flemish Decree.
-The Brussels Code grants police officers and other authorized officers the authority to carry out inspections, and grants the officers the ability to apply to the Courts for a claim for ‘restitution measures’.
+The Brussels Code also grants police officers and other authorized officers the authority to carry out inspections, and grants the officers the ability to apply to the Courts for a claim for ‘restitution measures’.

 In the Walloon Region, the Code for Territorial Development includes a chapter on ‘violations and sanctions’.
-The list of violations and sanctions is similar as in the Flemish and Brussels regime.
+The list of violations and sanctions here is also similar to the Flemish and Brussels regime.
 The police officers and the authorized officers are granted the same powers as in the Flanders and Brussels Capital Region.
 The ‘restitution measures’ they can seek are the same as those that can be sought in Flanders and in Brussels.